 So, what exactly is Facebook reach?

-According to Facebook, Post Reach is the number of unique users who had any content from your Facebook Page or about your Page enter their screen.
-To make matters a bit more complicated, it’s calculated in 1-day, 7-day, and 28-day increments.
-For example:
+Let’s start with the very basics: definitions.
+According to Facebook, reach is the number of unique users who had any content from your Facebook Page or about your Page enter their screen.
+So, in simple terms, it’s the count of Facebook users who came into contact with your brand on Facebook.

 What are the different types of Facebook reach?

-- Page reach is how many people had any of your content enter their feed
+- Page reach is how many people had any of your content enter their feed.

 What does all this mean?